 Professor Christian Twigg-Flesner, Professor of International Commercial Law at the University of Warwick, Editor (Law), Journal of Consumer Policy, Associate Academic Fellow (Inner Temple)

-Fidelma White, Senior Lecturer at University College Cork (UCC)
+Fidelma White, Senior Lecturer, University College Cork (UCC)